-New laws and regulations must significantly develop to protect creators’ rights in this virtual world adequately.
+New laws and regulations must significantly develop to adequately protect creators’ rights in this virtual world.

 While there are challenges in enforcing IP rights, some proponents of the metaverse believe there is reason to be optimistic about how the technology can assist with enforcement.
 For example:

-NFTs, as unique digital assets, cannot be copied, and therefore their authenticity is guaranteed.
+NFTs, as unique digital assets, cannot be copied.
+Therefore their authenticity is guaranteed.
 Further, as the blockchain is famously impenetrable, NFTs can neither be ‘stolen’ nor smart contracts ‘faked’, which reassures customers and businesses who want to guarantee the authenticity of goods.

 Smart contracts also protect IP rights, as the owner of a digital asset cannot be questioned.

 Another fast-growing technology, artificial intelligence, can enforce IP rights in the metaverse by analysing the data and flagging the unauthorised use of trademarked assets.
-Moreover, once it has detected an infringement, AI can send a notice to the offending creator demanding the removal of the digital and demand compensation.
+Moreover, once it has detected an infringement, AI can notify the offending creator demanding the removal of the digital and demand compensation.

 Indeed, there are many unanswered questions about enforcing IP rights in the metaverse, such as:

-- If several different sources create a digital asset, whom do you bring claims against?
+- If several sources create a digital asset, whom do you bring claims against?